casavo/.github/radar/README.md

 ## Quadrants

 The quadrants represent different kinds of blips.
+A "blip" refers to an individual technology or technique that is being assessed and tracked on the Tech Radar.

 | quadrant | explanation |
 | -- | -- |